danielsaidi/website_danielsaidi/collections/_posts/2023/2023-01-17-mimicking-the-ios-system-notification-in-swiftui.md

 }
 ```

-When we present this, you can see that the notification is presented over the `NavigationView`, with some padding to the dynamic island:
+When we present this, the notification is presented over the `NavigationView` with some additional padding to the dynamic island:

 ![Notification above the navigation bar]({{page.assets}}above-nav.png)